robbyhooker/Credit-Risk-Modeling/README.md

 ## Dataset Description

-The dataset used in this project is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets).
+The dataset used in this project is sourced from the [Kaggle]([https://www.kaggle.com/datasets/laotse/credit-risk-dataset]).
 It includes features such as age, income, employment length, loan amount, loan interest rate, and others.
 The target variable is whether the borrower defaulted on the loan.

 ### Features